jodoglevy/gargl/templates/README.md

 - **method**: The string HTTP method of the request.
 Required.
 - **url**: The string url of the request.
 Can contain one or more *parameterized values* or be static.
 Required.
 - **httpVersion**: The string http version of the request.
 Required.
 - **headers**: Any array of *request field objects* to send as request headers.
 Optional.
-Request headers should not contain "Cookie," "Content-Type," or "Content-Length" headers.
+Request headers should not contain "Cookie" or "Content-Length" headers.
 - **queryString**: Any array of *request field objects* to send in the request query string.
 Optional.
-- **postData**: The *request post data object* for this request.
+- **postData**: Any array of *request field objects* to send in the request body.
 Optional.

-###### Request Post Data object

-Each request object can contain a request post data object.
-A request post data object is composed the following fields:

-- **mimeType**: The string mime type of the request body.
-Required.
-- **params**: Any array of *request field objects* to send in the request body.
-Required.

 ###### Request Field object